ywang412/Android_TournamentManager/GroupProject/Docs/UserManual.md

 5. Start/cancel a tournament
   * If tournament hasn't started yet, the "Start" button will be available.
-  * User then click on "Start" to generate a single elimination match list.
+  * User click on "Start" to generate a single elimination match list.
+  * User then click on "Match List" to view current match list.
 ![component](Supporting Files/14.png)
 ![component](Supporting Files/15.png)